10 Tips To Protect Seniors From Financial Fraud

 Millions of our aging senior population will fall prey to scams, fraud, and identity theft every year.
-Because the older adults are more trusting of people who they don’t know and often are open to chatting with others, they are more vulnerable to these types of scams.
+Because older adults are more trusting of people whom they don’t know and often are open to chatting with others because of isolation, they are more vulnerable to these types of scams.
 Some seniors may also have cognitive issues that affect their judgment and reason.
 In addition, as seniors become less mobile and physically strong, they invite in more personal services and help into their lives and homes.
-All of these factors can leave them susceptible to fraud or a stolen identity.
+These set of factors can leave them susceptible to fraud or a stolen identity.